shkyler/gmit-mpp-shop/README.md

 ## Running the software

 In order to run this software is is expected that you have an operational <a href="https://gcc.gnu.org/">C compiler</a> and <a href="https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html">Java compliler</a> installed.

-The best way get the software installed is to clone it from Github as follows:
+The best way get the software installed is to clone this repository from Github as follows:

 `git clone https://github.com/shkyler/gmit-mpp-shop.git`